robertmuth/Cwerg/Docs/ast.md

 ### DefMacro (macro)
 Define a macro

-    A macro consists of parameters whose name starts with a '$' and a body.
-Macros that evaluate to expressions will typically have a single node body
+    A macro consists of
+    * a name
+    * the type of AST node (list) it create
+    * a parameter list.
+A parameter name must start with a '$'
+    * a list of additional identifiers used by the macro (also starimg with '$')
+    * a body containing both regular and macro specific AST node serving as a template

 Allowed at top level only